-Our role at the NBRA is to help Australians to recover from the Black Summer bushfires.
-This is a national priority.
+Our role is to help Australians recover from the 2019–20 bushfires.

-Bushfire-affected people and communities have access to significant government support.
-To help make sure support gets to those in genuine need, agencies administering grants or other payments undertake a mix of up-front application checks, post-payment compliance, and debt recovery activities.
+Bushfire-affected people and communities can get government support.
+To help make sure support gets to those who need it most, the organisations that manage grants or other payments conduct a range of:

-Unfortunately, some people still attempt to deliberately claim payments they are not entitled to.
-The NBRA works closely with relevant authorities, including police agencies, to support any investigations and prosecutions of fraud.
+Unfortunately, some people sometimes try to claim payments they are not entitled to.
+We work with authorities, including police, to support any investigations and prosecutions of fraud.

 Fraud Control Officer

 PO Box 6500

 Any information you provide could help make sure support goes to those who really need it.